shomerthesec/Disease-outbreak/README.md

 # Disease Outbreak
+ ## A project for a friend of mine.
+ ## The data shows the num. of infected people in a location for a certain date and weather conditions.

+ ## The processes done:
+  * Cleaning the data and preparing it.
+  * Regression and forecasting the number of cases each day.
- a project for a friend of mine, doing regression and classification for the number of infected people in certain place & under certain conditions
+  * Classification for the number of infected people, High/Medium/Low.